danclewley/envmaster/envmaster/envmaster.md

 module.setVar(value,varname,addpkgname=False)
 ```
 Sets the environment variable named in varname to value.
 If addpkgname
-is True, then MODNAME\_ is prepended to the varname.
+is True, then MODNAME_ is prepended to the varname.

 ```python
 module.setPath(path,varname)
 ```
 Prepends path onto environment variable specified in varname.
 Designed
-to use with \$PATH and other environment variables that contain a list
+to use with $PATH and other environment variables that contain a list
 of paths.

 ##### 3.2.1 Version files

 If present, a file with the name of ’version.py’ in a versioned
 EnvMasters directory is parsed to choose which version is the default.
-This file needs to start with ’\#%EnvMaster1.0’ and can contain any
+This file needs to start with `#%EnvMaster1.0` and can contain any
 number of Python statements.
 It need only contain one other line that
 sets the Python variable ’version’ to a string containing the version
 number that should be made the default.
 Here is an example: